Petkr/PPchat/README.md

 Sends `message` to the server, which sends it to other connected clients.

+### Connecting

+After connecting, the Client will request a username.
+This string is used by the server to refer to the Client during this session.

 ### Default Port

 The user can set a default port, which is used as default in some commands.